There was an error with your log in

 • Transportation to and from the trailhead

-• All meals during the trip (vegetarians and those with allergies can be accommodated)
+• All meals during the journey (possible to accommodate vegetarians and those with allergies)

 • Clothing, footwear, and things to carry in your backpack (large enough to carry all the items listed below):